Dr Jared Thomas

 “It’s seeing that young people have improved literacy, have a better understanding about Aboriginal and Torres Strait Islander culture, and that Aboriginal people are participating as much as possible in our cultural institutions, our education systems and our public life.”

-Nominations for the 2022 Tirkapena Indigenous Award are now open.
+Nominations for the 2023 Tirkapena Indigenous Award are now open until 17 July 2023.